 Things you could write about in your answer include:

 - The firm’s commitment to graduate development and the APC: the firm typically provides three rotational placements of eight months each (whereas some firms, such as Savills, provide four-month placements in up to six departments over two years and others run non-rotational schemes).
 What appeals to you about being rotated around different teams and spending slightly longer in each placement?
 What appeals to you about the support given to graduates?

 - The firm’s strength and expertise in the area(s) you’re interested in.
-If joining the commercial scheme, it’s likely that you will work with retail property: you could, therefore, comment on the firm’s analysis in its 2016 research report on the growth of retail parks across Europe, and talk about how you’d like to work with a company that provides that level of insight.
+If joining the commercial scheme, it’s likely that you will work with office properties: you could, therefore, comment on the firm’s analysis in its 2017 research report on the possible overbuilding of office space, and talk about how you’d like to work with a company that provides that level of insight.

 - Your impressions of Cushman & Wakefield’s employees when you’ve interacted with them.
 If you’ve done work experience with the firm, explain how your time there has made you want to work for the business as a graduate.
 If you’ve met employees and graduates at careers fairs or recruitment events, talk about the positive impressions they’ve made on you.